 5. What kind of accommodations do you like?

 My husband and I are campers.
-C-A-M-P-E-R-S. As in I’m slightly obsessed, and start jonesing if I haven’t pitched a tent or cooked on an iron skillet over a fire in a while.
+C-A-M-P-E-R-S. As in I’m slightly obsessed, and start jonesing if I haven’t pitched a tent or cooked on an iron skillet over a fire in a while, and we’re on the hunt for the best Midwest camping spots.

 Some of my friends are fellow camping enthusiasts.
 For others, a hotel without room service is their idea of roughing it.